invibe-sk/just_audio_flutter_app/README.md

 - **email:** test@test.sk
 - **password:** asdfasdf

-Please don't mind the missing images, the root api is set to test version.
+Please don't mind the missing images, the root api url is set to test version.
 Audiofiles are present, that's what matters.

 Here are the steps captured in video: